pushparajrane-byte/Blast-Pipeline/README.md

 2\.
-Create the environment
+Create the environment in blast-pipeline

 micromamba create -f environment-win.yml -y

 3\.
-Activate it
+Activate it the environment

 micromamba activate blast